alphagov/govuk-network-data/README.md

 > Don't panic

-While the code is running it will log it's progress.
+While the code is running it will log its progress.
 This will appear in the terminal.
 Remember that the 200 code in the Debug level logging tells us that the request was received and understood and is being processed.